Are You Feeling Tired All The Time? Here are 10 Reasons Why

 8) You might have a thyroid issue

-A thyroid disorder is one of the most common reasons for feeling tired all the time.
+A thyroid disorder is one of the most common reasons for feeling tired.
 Thyroid hormones can regulate your metabolism, so you may feel sluggish and lethargic if you don't have enough.

 Other symptoms of an underactive thyroid include weight gain and dry skin.
 A simple blood test can confirm whether or not this is the cause of your tiredness.